JediSchools/RichChecks/README.md

 - Create a new check run.
 - Update an existing check run.
-- Support for annotations and images in checks.hgfdfgdfgdfgdfg
+- Support for annotations and images in checks.hgfdfgdfgdfgdfgfdgdfgdfg
 - Configurable fail behaviors based on check conclusions.

 ### Prerequisites